The short answer

 Vet schedule (Alberta)

 Most rescue kittens come with their first vaccines already done.
 Confirm with the rescue what's been completed.
-Standard kitten vet schedule:
+The schedule below follows the AAHA/AAFP feline vaccination guidelines that Alberta vets typically follow:

-- 6-8 weeks: first FVRCP (feline distemper combo) vaccine.
+- 6 to 8 weeks: first FVRCP (feline distemper combo) vaccine.
 Deworming.

-- 10-12 weeks: second FVRCP booster.
+- 10 to 12 weeks: second FVRCP booster.
 FeLV vaccine if going outdoors or living with FeLV+ cats.

-- 5-6 months: spay or neuter.
-Most rescue kittens are altered before adoption; if not, this is when.
+- 5 to 6 months: spay or neuter.
+Most rescue kittens are altered before adoption.
+If not, this is when.

-- Annual: wellness exam + booster shots starting at 1 year.
+- Annual: wellness exam plus booster shots starting at 1 year.
+The AVMA pet-owner resources have a good overview of why annual exams matter.

 Food and feeding